9/11 20 Years Later: P.S. 89 Principal Veronica Najjar Remembers Helping Students To Safety In Lower Manhattan

 Complete Coverage: 9/11 Twenty Years Later

-Gabriel Kleiman was in the first grade at the time.READ MORE: 9/11 20 Years Later: Tony Aiello's Real-Life 'Come From Away' Story
+Gabriel Kleiman was in the first grade at the time.READ MORE: 9/11 20 Years Later: Former Police Commissioner Ray Kelly Reflects On Changes He Ushered In To Keep New York City Safe

 “It was definitely scary, but again, it was — everything was happening so fast,” he told Hsu.
 “As a kid, seeing your parents scared makes you scared.”